 Drag the map with your finger until the purple marker is located over the portal.
 You can use the toggle in the upper-left to switch between satellite and map view, and the button at the lower-right will move the marker to your current location.
 Use a pinch gesture to zoom in and out.
 Tap “Confirm” when the marker is correctly positioned.

-Niantic has two different documents which together describe the criteria for what constitutes a valid portal: the Candidate Portal Criteria document on their Help site, and the OPR FAQ (OPR access required).
+You can find the criteria for what constitutes a valid portal on the Ingress Help site, and the Niantic Wayfarer Help (Wayfarer access required).
 You should read both for full details, but in summary, all valid portals must be at least one of the following:

 - A location with historical significance, educational value, or a cool story